Leader and Co-leaders

 Science and Technology

-Dr. Lillian Wong holds a Ph.D. in applied linguistics and is a Senior Lecturer in the Centre for Applied English Studies at the University of Hong Kong.
+Dr. Lillian Wong holds a Ph.D. in applied linguistics, is Senior Fellow of Higher Education Academy and a Senior Lecturer in the Centre for Applied English Studies at the University of Hong Kong.
 She has been Co-ordinator of the English programme in the Graduate School and teaches EAP to undergraduate and postgraduate students as well as Second Language Curricula and Information Technology in Language Teaching and Learning on the MA in Applied Linguistics and the MA TESOL programmes.
 She has been Chair of the Research and Professional Development Committee and Language Education SIG at her Centre.
-She was elected to serve on the Board of Directors (2012-15) and was member then Chair of the Professional Development Committee (2003-07), and is currently Chair of the Research Professional Council (2019-2020) of TESOL International Association, the largest international English language professional association with over 13,000 members.
+She was elected to serve on the Board of Directors (2012-15), was member then Chair of the Professional Development Committee (2003-07), and member then Chair of the Research Professional Council (2017-2021) of TESOL International Association, the largest international English language professional association with over 13,000 members.
 Lillian has been chair of various conferences and editor of books.
-She has completed 15 funded research projects, including TDG and UGC grants via inter-institution collaboration, and has given over 150 papers, including 50 plenary and invited presentations around the world.
+She has completed 15 funded research projects, including TDG and UGC grants via inter-institution collaboration, and has given over 160 papers, including 60 plenary and invited presentations around the world.
 She has published articles, book chapters and edited books in her research areas, including innovation and change in language education, language teacher professional development, technology in English language teaching and learning, EAP and ESP.
 Her latest publications were on curriculum innovation and English Language Education, EAP and ESP.